-- Physical therapy, which typically works to strengthen muscles and mobilize joints in order to better support the spine and minimize painful movements.
+Physical therapy typically works to strengthen muscles and mobilize joints in order to better support the spine and minimize painful movements.

-- Many prescription pain medications interact with the way the brain receives pain signals, effectively cutting down on back pain.
-Opioid pain medications should be taken with caution and only for acute, short-term back pain, as they are easily addictive.
+Prescription medications interact with the way the brain receives pain signals, effectively cutting down on back pain.
+Opioid Pain Medications should be taken with caution and only for acute, short-term back pain, as they are easily addictive.

-- Epidural steroid injections, which deliver an anesthetic and/or steroid directly to the painful area of the spine, temporarily alleviating severe back pain.
+Epidural steroid injection delivers an anesthetic and/or steroid directly to the painful area of the spine, temporarily alleviating severe back pain.

 Spinal surgery may be recommended if the patient’s pain fails to respond to nonsurgical treatments, such as those listed above.
 Spinal surgery is usually the patient’s decision, which will be guided by a number of factors such as the intensity of back pain, how much the patient’s everyday life would be affected, and the type of surgery that can be done given the patient’s condition.

 When Back Pain Indicates A Medical Emergency